-Assembly Bill (AB) 392, introduced by Assemblyman Gordon Duffy on January 6, 1975, created the Physician Assistant Examining Committee (PAC), now called the Physician Assistant Board (Board).
+Assembly Bill (AB) 392, introduced by Assemblyman Gordon Duffy on January 6, 1975, created the Physician Assistant Examining Committee (PAC), which became the Board in 2013.

-The primary responsibility of the Board is to protect California consumers from incompetent and/or fraudulent practice through the enforcement of the Physician Assistant Practice Act under Division 2, Chapter 7.7, of the Business and Professions Code, and through the Physician Assistant Regulations (Title 16, Division 13.8) of the California Code of Regulations (CCR).
-Under the Department of Consumer Affairs, the Board promotes safe practice of physician assistants by:
+The primary responsibility of the Board is to protect California consumers from incompetent and/or fraudulent practice through the enforcement of the Physician Assistant Practice Act under Division 2, Chapter 7.7, of the Business and Professions Code (BPC), and through the Physician Assistant Regulations (Title 16, Division 13.8) of the California Code of Regulations (CCR).
+Under the Department of Consumer Affairs (DCA), the Board promotes safe practice of physician assistants by: